 The estate and gift tax exemption is $5,120,000 for 2012, but will decrease to $1,000,000 in 2013.

 The GST tax is currently $5,120,000 but will decrease to approximately $1,390,000 in 2013

 Estate, gift and GST tax rates are capped at 35% in 2012 but will increase to 55% in 2013

 Estate tax exemptions were made portable in 2011-2012.
 This means that one spouse can port his or her unused exemption amounts to the other spouse on the first spouse’s death.
 This portability option will expire in 2013.

 The uncertainty of the next six months is a valuable time for creative estate planning and gifting opportunities.
 Many clients with substantial wealth may find outright gifts very attractive.
 They can transfer some of their wealth during life and enjoy the lower tax rates and higher exemption amounts available for 2012.
 Additionally, many estate plans should be reviewed to ensure that there are no unintended tax consequences under the new law.

-If you would like an experienced Estate Planning Attorney to review your documents or help you navigate the consequences of the new law, call Julia Burt Law.
+If you would like an experienced Estate Planning Attorney to review your documents or help you navigate the consequences of the new law, call Burt + Clerc.
 Our attorneys would be happy to assist you.